 under all these provisions means service deemed to be continuous by the

 (b) Upon exhaustion of special tuberculosis leave balance and sick leave balance, the teacher may be granted no-pay special tuberculosis leave.

 Teachers with not less than 40 weeks’ continuous service immediately before taking the paternity leave are eligible for full-pay paternity leave up to 5 working days.
 Schools are required to follow the administration arrangements of paternity leave as set out in the prevailing circular available on the Education Bureau homepage. (updated on 1 September 2016)

 (B) For Laboratory Technicians, Educational Psychologists, School-based Speech Therapists and School Executive Officers

-Laboratory technicians, educational psychologists, school-based speech therapists and school executive officers paid out of the Salaries Grant shall enjoy such benefits as teachers with regard to sick leave, special tuberculosis leave and paternity leave. (updated on 1 September 2019)
+Laboratory technicians, educational psychologists, school-based speech therapists and school executive officers paid out of the Salaries Grant shall enjoy such benefits as teachers with regard to sick leave, special tuberculosis leave and paternity leave.
+However, sick leave balance will be forfeited with a break of service of more than 45 days. (updated on 1 September 2019)

 * The arrangement for the recognition of sick leave certificates issued by registered Chinese medicine practitioners for sick leave with effect from 1 December 2006 is not applicable to sick leave for injury on duty/occupational disease unless and until the Employees’ Compensation Ordinance is amended to this effect.